Executive summary

 The Voya Retirement Income Generator (Voya RIG) program potentially meets most participants’ needs for a retirement income solution:

-Easy to understand and implement: The program is integrated as an in-plan retirement savings option; participants can transition directly into the Voya Retirement Income Fund (Voya RIF) upon retirement, typically without having to do any extra paperwork.
+Easy to understand and implement: The program is integrated as an in-plan retirement savings option; participants simply transition to the Voya RIF at retirement, ideally without having to do any extra paperwork.

-The Voya RIG guidance tool (Figure 3) helps participants determine an appropriate amount to withdraw from their savings based on their needs and preferences.
+The Voya RIG guidance tool (Exhibit 3) helps participants determine an appropriate amount to withdraw from their savings based on their needs and preferences.
 The tool allows the user to factor in his or her spending needs as well as other sources of income (including pensions and Social Security), and to model different scenarios.
-Each participant is thus able to create a personalized retirement “paycheck” tailored to his or her circumstances.
-The tool is connected to the Voya Retirement Income Fund to maintain consistency of investment assumptions.
+Each participant is thus able to create a personalized retirement “paycheck” from the current plan’s account balance tailored to his or her circumstances along with a view of how to withdraw other assets.
+For the “paycheck”, the tool is connected to the Voya Retirement Income Fund to maintain consistency of investment assumptions.

-Once the personalized “paycheck” (i.e., withdrawal amount) is determined, the program will use options made available by the plan’s recordkeeper in order to help participants set up withdrawal instructions.
+Once the personalized “paycheck” (i.e., withdrawal amount) is determined, the plan’s recordkeeper can facilitate withdrawal instructions.

 Dynamic asset allocation and diversification lower the risk of depleting savings